explore the library

 A creation made of beasts and bone, chained to one soul through the slow collapse of centuries.
 He is built to live forever; with every rebirth, she dies before she ever learns his name.

 The Thing was not born, but assembled, bound to a grotesque body that cannot age and a memory that cannot forget.
-He is careful with the world, as though it bruises easily, and the world responds with torches raised in search of his monstrous form.
 Centuries pass over him, denying him the mercy of death as lives are lived and lost around him.
-Every life is eventually swallowed by memory, except one.
+Every life is eventually swallowed by time, except one.

 Bound to him at his creation, she becomes the marrow of his existence.
 She moves through him like breath and blood, until her death drains him hollow.
-Without her, his endless life becomes a slower death, until, in time, she returns to him in another body.
+Without her, his endless life becomes a slow death in itself, until, in time, she returns to him in a new body.

-Across her many lives, she is given back to him in fragments, death reclaiming her too soon after each brief encounter.
-His devotion desperate and unfinished, he carries the accumulation of her lives, while her memory of him slips away with each severance.
+Across her many lives, she is given back to him in fragments, death always reclaiming her before he can be made whole.
+His devotion desperate and unfinished, he carries the accumulation of her lives as a gaping wound that never heals.
 Three hundred years after his creation, she appears again in a coastal town of mid-nineteenth-century New England, steeped in fog and decay.

 This time, she is not taken.

 Eliza is born into a world of privilege sharpened into cruelty, where perfection is demanded, obedience is enforced, and women are conditioned to endure it with gratitude.
 Vivid, untamed, and alive, her ferocity tears through the careful order of her world when she encounters a creature who finally recognizes her hunger.
-Centuries of loss and longing break open between them, violent in their release, separation reclaimed by mutual obliteration.
+Centuries of loss and longing break open between them, violent in their release.
 Consumed by an attachment marrow-deep, what remains cannot survive their closeness without consequence.

 A novel in progress